 As the largest subtropical ecosystem in North America, the Florida Everglades are home to a wide array of indigenous plant and animal species.
 Some of the beautiful wildlife includes several species of mammals, amphibians, birds, fish, insects, and reptiles.
-Essentially, all the Everglades wildlife living in harmony within this vast ecosystem.
+Essentially, an abundance of unique wildlife living in harmony within this vast ecosystem.
 While some may argue the best way to encounter these beautiful creatures is in their natural habitat, while others prefer a more detailed look.
 Whichever your style, Billie Swamp Safari offers a medley of viewing options ranging from exciting airboat and swamp buggy tours to intimate critter shows and more.

 For those who want to count the number of teeth on an alligator directly or who want to size-down their viewing experience, a slew of Everglades wildlife can be seen at the exhibits, habitats and critter shows.
 At these attractions, you can get up close and personal with birds, reptiles, African spur thighed tortoises, deer, skunks, goats, ground hogs, and more.
-Other highlights include alligator pits, otter habitats, snake shows featuring cottonmouths and rattlesnakes, and the unforgettable resident Florida panther (named Liberty) and donkey (named Rainbow).
+Other highlights include alligator pits, otter habitats, snake shows featuring cottonmouths and rattlesnakes, and the unforgettable resident Florida panther (named Liberty).